datasciencecampus/statschat-global/README.md

 ## Code state

 > [!WARNING]
-> Please be aware that for development purposes, these experiments use
+> **Please be aware that for development purposes, these experiments use**
-> experimental Large Language Models (LLM's) not intended for production.
-They
+> **experimental Large Language Models (LLM's) not intended for production.
+They**
-> can present inaccurate information, hallucinated statements and offensive
+> **can present inaccurate information, hallucinated statements and offensive**
-> text by random chance or through malevolent prompts.
+> **text by random chance or through malevolent prompts.**

 - **Under development** / **Experimental**
 - **Tested on macOS & windows only**
 - **Peer-reviewed**
 - **Depends on external API's**

+## Disclaimer
+The code contained within this repository is provided 'as is'.
+We stress that:

+- Any use of this code is entirely at the risk of the user, and users are fully responsible for checking whether the codebase is suitable for their use case, as well as the quality and accuracy of any outputs generated.
+- [Cloud based implementation](https://github.com/datasciencecampus/statschat-global/blob/main/statschat/generative/cloud_llm.py)([also via FASTApi](https://github.com/datasciencecampus/statschat-global/blob/main/fast-api/main_api_cloud.py)) is a quick way to test without having to download the LLM itself but there are potential security issues so please be aware of this. **The ONS advises a [local based model](https://github.com/datasciencecampus/statschat-global/blob/main/statschat/generative/local_llm.py) for querying**.
+However this is entirely up to your organisation.
+- (Co) authors of this codebase at the Office for National Statistics Data Science Campus do not commit to responding to requests for additional features or long-term maintenance of the codebase

 ## A tool designed for the semantic search of statistical publications with PDF's
 This repository is a development to the code included in the Python package **[statschat](https://github.com/datasciencecampus/statschat-app)**, with the original codebase by Iva Spakulova and Martin Wood.